Online Help

 The software has no setup, it can be run without installing.

-To try it directly without downloading, you can try the DEMO, available at https://ctlcltd.github.io/e2se-wasm-demo/.
+To try it directly without downloading, you can try online demo, available at https://ctlcltd.github.io/e2se-wasm-demo/

-Note: Demo has limitations imposed by remote use, you cannot open and save files other than the demo ones included.
+Note: Online demo has limitations imposed by remote use, you cannot open and save files other than the demo ones included.

 Download

-The original executable files can be downloaded only in one place, the GitHub Releases page of the official repository at https://github.com/ctlcltd/e2-sat-editor/release
+The original release files can be downloaded only in one place, the GitHub Releases page of the official repository at https://github.com/ctlcltd/e2-sat-editor/release

-All executables are not digitally signed, except the Linux AppImage 64-bit one.
+All executables are not digitally signed, except the Linux AppImage one.
 The software is distributed free of charge and it is free software.
-Digitally signing the software requires costs and fees to be paid, the software will not be signed.
+Software signing is not currently planned.

-You can verify the checksum of the downloaded files, MD5 and SHA-256 hashes are available in "MD5SUMS.txt" and "SHA256SUMS.txt" files, from the same page Releases of repository.
+You can verify the checksum of the downloaded files, SHA-256 and MD5 hashes are available in "SHA256SUMS.txt" and "MD5SUMS.txt" files, from the same page Releases of the official repository.

-Linux The file distributed for GNU/Linux distributions in 64-bit is an AppImage executable.
-The software is also distributed in software stores: Snap Store, Flathub, and also in AUR (Arch Linux).
+Linux The release distributed for GNU/Linux distributions is an AppImage executable.
+The software is also distributed in software stores: Snap Store, Flathub, and also in AUR (Arch Linux User Repository).

 In case of incompatibility it is recommended to use the software in a virtual machine.